davidmcclure/cleanconfig/README.md

 - You need to be able to define arbitrary "environments" - `test`, `dev`, `prod`, etc.

+Under the hood, CleanConfig is really just a wrapper around the excellent [anyconfig](https://github.com/ssato/python-anyconfig) library, wich does all the tricky work of merging together keys from different files.

 ## Basic Usage

 Inherit from `CleanConfig` and provide: